-Like most things worth doing in life, mastering a second language is all about putting in the time and effort — there's no shortcut around that.
+Our days of high school French may be far behind us, but that doesn’t mean we can’t still pick up where we left off — or let’s be real, start at the beginning again.
+Like most things worth doing in life, mastering a second language is all about putting in the time and effort.
 But there are programs and software out there that make the best possible use of the time you spend practicing.
 After all, who wants to put in hours conjugating verbs you may never use in a conversation?

-After three decades of perfecting language software, the brand continues to innovate.
-Case in point is its new and improved iPhone app, which taps into machine learning and augmented reality to put students at the center of new words, phrases and the voices of native speakers.
-Think of this update as an even deeper enhancement to Rosetta Stone’s immersive-based learning method.
+After three decades of perfecting language software,Rosetta Stone continues to innovate.
+Case in point: its improved iPhone app, which taps into machine learning and augmented reality to put students at the center of new words, phrases and the voices of native speakers.
+Think of this update as an enhancement of Rosetta Stone’s immersion-based learning method.
 The four major updates to the app are:

-Seek & Speak, which lets you use your iPhone camera to point at an object and then receive a translation (in English, French, Spanish, Italian or German) as well as practice using that term in an everyday conversation.
+- Seek & Speak, which lets you use your iPhone camera to point at an object and then receive a translation (in English, French, Spanish, Italian or German), as well as practice using that term in an everyday conversation.

 And this is just the start of the new, helpful additions on the horizon.
 Rosetta Stone constantly redesigns and refines its approach on its iPhone app, along with its PC and mobile-friendly software, to stay at the forefront of language learning in this digital age.